gitforwork2/gitforwork.github.io/_posts/2015-10-10-i140-foia-form-g-639-instruction.md

 description: Instruction to fill form g-639 to request approved I140
 ---

-[Check FAQ](/posts/request-i140-via-foia/) of this blog gives an overview of FOIA.
 This post contains information about how to fill the form [G-639](http://www.uscis.gov/sites/default/files/files/form/g-639.pdf).

 ### The form asks to give the purpose?
 Can I skip it?